kacpercebula/DATA-332-Project1/README.md

 ![TopSixCompSent](https://user-images.githubusercontent.com/113058755/223017824-0d49583e-d882-46d9-b5f3-3d34472e4e12.png)

 * The top six companies were chosen to see what their sentiments were overtime.
 As we can see, Bank of America, Citibank, JPMorgan Chase & Co., and Wells Fargo & Company all have similar sentiment totals that aren't relatively drastic and do not change overtime.
 Now on the other hand, Equifax and Experian sentiment totals are drastic and increase over time, although, Experian doesn't increase as much.
-* This shows use that certain companies may have more complaints, such as Bank of America (number one most complaints), but the compalaints aren't as intense./
+* This shows us that certain companies may have more complaints, such as Bank of America (number one most complaints), but the compalaints aren't as intense or drastic like Equifax.
-* I achieved this by filtering the top companies, using/inner joining the bing lexicon, and then mutating the dataframe.
+* I achieved this by filtering the top companies, using inner-join for the bing lexicon, and then mutating the dataframe.

-insert graph

-4. A graph showing comparisons between the top porducts sentiment totals overtime.
+4. A graph showing comparisons between the top products sentiment totals overtime.

 ![TopFourProdSent](https://user-images.githubusercontent.com/113058755/223021915-4234065e-4727-47b7-ba7c-f5701d7c3f39.png)